anki-code/xonsh-cheatsheet/README.md

 *Note:*

-* *Most of novice try to copy and paste sh-lang commands that contain special characters and get syntax errors in xonsh.
+* *Most novices try to copy and paste sh-lang commands that contain special characters and get syntax errors in xonsh.
 If you want to run environment agnostic sh-lang's commands that you copy from the internet just use the macro call in xonsh `bash -c! echo {123}` or use [xontrib-sh](https://github.com/anki-code/xontrib-sh) to run context-free bash commands in xonsh by adding `! ` at the beginning of the command.*
 * *We highly recommend to taking a look at the section [Install xonsh with package and environment management system](#install-xonsh-with-package-and-environment-management-system).*

 ### 2. [Strings and arguments in shell commands](https://xon.sh/tutorial_subproc_strings.html)

 The second potential misunderstanding comes from the first.
-To escape special charecters, the special meaning of braces, or pass a string as an argument, use quotes.
+Use quotes to escape special characters, the special meaning of braces, or pass a string as an argument.
 When in doubt, use quotes!

 You should clearly understand the difference: